agude/agude.github.io/_books/flowers_for_algernon.md

 <cite class="book-title">{{ page.title }}</cite> is a Hugo and Nebula
 award-winning novel about Charlie Gordon, a man with intellectual disabilities who undergoes surgery to enhance his cognitive abilities.
-While it is a beautifully crafted narrative, it failed to captivate me.
+While it is a beautifully crafted narrative, it failed to hold my attention.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}